TaitoUnited/taito-cli/README.md

 ## Infrastructure management

 Taito-cli also provides a lightweight abstraction on top of infrastructure and configuration management tools for managing a *zone*.
 A zone provides basic infrastructure that your projects can rely on.
-It usually consists of container orhestration and database clusters, logging and monitoring systems, etc. You can manage your zone using the following commands:
+It usually consists of container orhestration and database clusters, logging and monitoring systems, etc. You usually have at least two taito zones: one for development and testing purposes, and another one for production usage.

+You can manage your zone using the following commands:

     taito zone apply          # Apply infrastructure changes to the zone. taito zone status         # Show status summary of the zone. taito zone doctor         # Analyze and repair the zone. taito zone maintenance    # Execute supervised maintenance tasks interactively. taito zone destroy        # Destroy the zone.

+> Do not confuse taito zones with cloud provider regions and zones.
+Each taito zone may use multiple cloud provider regions and zones to achieve high availability and regional resiliency.
+Taito zones are created mainly based on maintainability and security concerns instead.

 ## ChatOps